jamescherti/minimal-emacs.d/README.md

 ## How long does the author's Emacs configuration take to start?

-The author is using minimal-emacs.d as his early-init.el and init.el.
+The author is using [minimal-emacs.d](https://github.com/jamescherti/minimal-emacs.d) as his `early-init.el` and `init.el`.
 He is using 152 packages.

 His Emacs configuration starts in 0.44 seconds.
 ![](https://raw.githubusercontent.com/jamescherti/minimal-emacs.d/main/.images/emacs-startup.png)